-You can stuff artichoke bottoms with virtually anything you like: Meat, fish, rice, vegetables, cheese, breadcrumbs: The latter is what I am choosing to go with in this recipe, just so I can let the artichoke be the main star.
+You can stuff artichoke bottoms with virtually anything you like: Meat, fish, rice, vegetables, cheese, breadcrumbs (substitute ground meat or fish, or cooked rice, in equal parts, for the breadcrumbs, and proceed just as instructed): The latter is what I am choosing to go with in this recipe, just so I can let the artichoke be the main star.

 ¼ cup olive oil

 4 large cloves garlic

 2 ribs celery, peeled

 3 tablespoons capers

 Salt and pepper to taste

 14-16 large frozen artichoke bottoms, no need to thaw before using.

 3 tablespoons olive oil